ettebaDwop/project-1/project-1.md

 [Linux Commands](https://www.hostinger.co.uk/tutorials/linux-commands)

 ### 4. Installing MySql
-Now that you have a web server up and running, you need to install a Database Management System (DBMS) to be able to store and manage data for your site in a relational database.
-MySQL is a popular relational database management system used within PHP environments, so we will use it in our project
+A Database Management System (DBMS) will need to be installed to be able to store and manage data for the website.
+MySQL is an RDBMS used within PHP environments
-The MYSql serever would help to store and manage data for the site just created.
+To install MYSQL:
+`sudo apt install mysql-server`

+To secure MySQL installation, run this command:

+`sudo mysql_secure_installation`.

-### Installing PhP
+### 5. Installing PhP
-### Creating Virtual  Host for website using Apache
+### 6. Creating Virtual  Host for website using Apache
-### Enabling PHP on website
+### 7. Enabling PHP on website